Case Management Conference Calls

 If the agreed upon dates are unavailable or no information is provided about new dates, the HRTO will re-schedule to the next available date for the HRTO.

-Finally, it is important to know that if you need to re-schedule more than once, the re-scheduling of subsequent dates is not subject to the fourteen (14) day practice and will only be granted by the HRTO in exceptional circumstances.
+Finally, it is important to know that if you need to re-schedule more than once, the re-scheduling of subsequent dates is not subject to the fourteen (14) day practice.
+In that case, rescheduling will only be granted by the HRTO in exceptional circumstances.

 The HRTO’s Updated Practice Direction on Hearing Formats sets out the relevant procedure to be followed.